Smile-SA/gdpr-dump/docs/01-commands.md

 - [magento1](app/config/templates/magento1.yaml)
 - [magento2](app/config/templates/magento2.yaml)

-Each template provides anonymization rules for a specific framework (e.g. "magento1" is for Magento 1 Community Edition).
+Each template provides anonymization rules for a specific framework.

 If you use a configuration template, you **must** specify the application version (e.g. "2.3.2").